- What is Ripple?

 What is Ripple?

 Founded in 2004, Ripple (originally Ripplepay) is a fintech company based in San Francisco.
-Even before the company delved into crypto in 2012, its core focus was largely the same: to improve upon the current payment settlement systems for international transactions.
+Even before the company delved into crypto in 2012, its core focus was largely the same: to improve upon the legacy settlement systems for international transactions with cheaper and faster settlements.

 What is XRP?